xuanvuong1702/modern-cpp-tutorial/book/en-us/07-thread.md

 The condition variable `std::condition_variable` was born to solve the deadlock and was introduced when the mutex operation was not enough.
 For example, a thread may need to wait for a condition to be true to continue execution.
 A dead wait loop can cause all other threads to fail to enter the critical section so that when the condition is true, a deadlock occurs.
-Therefore, the `condition_variable` instance is created primarily to wake up the waiting thread and avoid deadlocks.
+Therefore, the `condition_variable` object is created primarily to wake up the waiting thread and avoid deadlocks.
 `notify_one()` of `std::condition_variable` is used to wake up a thread;
 `notify_all()` is to notify all threads.
 Below is an example of a producer and consumer model: